lit/lit/packages/localize/README.md

 3. Create an `index.ts`, and declare a localizable template using the `msg` function.
-The first argument is a unique identifier for this template, and the second is a string or lit template.
+The first argument is a unique identifier for this template, and the second is a string or Lit template.

-   (Note that this code will directly compile and run, just as it would if you were rendering the lit template directly, so your build process doesn't need to change until you want to integrate localized templates.)
+   (Note that this code will directly compile and run, just as it would if you were rendering the Lit template directly, so your build process doesn't need to change until you want to integrate localized templates.)

    ```typescript